 Following command is used to list all the files/folders:

-Let’s move to the users folder and see what can be found
+Let’s move to the users folder and see what we can be find

 We go to Users>Administrators>Desktop>flags directory.

 To read the content of the file the following command is used.